Best Disc Golf Courses in Abilene

 Johnson Park at Lake Fort Phantom

 Johnson Park out at Lake Fort Phantom is the newest course in the area.
 Fortunately, the lake does not come into play with this course.
-However, several trees and cactus may make for a long game - especially if you lose a disc in the cactus.
-I suggest you take one of those long reach pick-up grippers because the cactus may bite ya if you're not careful.
+However, several trees and cactus may make for a long game – especially if you lose a disc in the cactus.
+I suggest you take one of those long reach pick-up grippers because the cactus may bite ya if you’re not careful.
+You definitely have to throw with caution on this course.

 You can always buy a disc and put that bad boy in your backyard, especially if you can’t find the time to get to one of these courses, or just need the practice.
 If you’re new to disc golf and need some information how to play, what discs to use, or what basket to get for your own backyard, check out the links below.